 * It’s unlikely that famous conservationists & naturalists like Henry Thoreau, John Muir, Theodore Roosevelt, Aldo Leopold, Ansel Adams, Rachel Carson, Edward Abbey, et al., would have welcomed this assault on landscapes.
 As an example, the John Muir Trust (a Scottish legacy charity) is against wind turbines in any sort of wilderness area but they’re fighting a tough battle.
 In America, Muir founded the Sierra Club, which has sold out to green-tech, dodging the evidence and calling for “appropriately sited” renewable energy projects.
 Do they think the planet has endless places to hide huge towers, with so many projects already resisted?
 Even iconic Loch Ness is threatened by wind energy now.
 It’s discouraging to see modern environmentalists buy into the weak benefits of a bloated, unreliable power source.

 Even if World War X is avoided, the planet will get much uglier if the wind power madhouse isn’t shut down.
 They’ve already been built directly on beaches.

-End note: This author isn’t a global warming denier, but wind power should not be a linchpin of climate strategy.
+End note: This author isn’t a global warming denier but wind power should not be a linchpin of climate strategy.
 It’s taking us in the opposite direction of conservation, restraint and humility.
-Nature’s been telling us to downsize and a smart species would pay attention.
+We need a degrowth/steady-state plan vs. the same unsustainable growth rebranded as green.
+Nature’s been telling us to downsize and a wise species would pay attention.

-This page will be updated at random with new information.
+This page will be updated at random with new information.context